• Skip to primary navigation

 These pumpkin scones are perfectly moist and have a great texture.
 They’re a bit less crumbly than your standard scone, mainly because the recipe uses less butter than most, but they’re still incredibly delicious and will satisfy all your scone cravings.
 Yes, I know butter isn’t a health food, but its a requirement for a tasty scone.
 Just deal with it.

 Plus, we’re replacing the need for extra butter with nutritious pumpkin.
-Just one scone has your daily allotment of Vitamin A. Winning!
-If scones aren’t your thing, check out this pumpkin bread.
+If scones aren’t your thing, check out this orange pumpkin bread.
 It’s super tasty.

 These easy pumpkin scones are both healthy and delicious!
 They're loaded with pumpkin, toasted pecans, and use whole wheat flour and less sugar. - Feasting Not Fasting